 “Karmayoga is a compound word consisting of two simple words ‘Karma’ and ‘Yoga’.
 [In this case], by Karma we mean ‘proper action’.
 The second part is yoga which means ‘proper attitude’ or ‘proper state of mind’.
 Thus, doing proper action with proper attitude is called Karmayoga.”
 Swami Paramarthananda

-Karma Yoga is a profound spiritual practice that reduces mental and emotional imbalance, reduces rajas (projection) and tamas (concealment) and support the cultivation of predominate sattva (peace, clarity and knowledge).
-Karma Yoga, along with Upasana Yoga, prepare the mind for third primary yoga of Vedanta, Jnana (knowledge) Yoga, also called Self inquiry.
+Karma Yoga is a profound spiritual practice that reduces mental and emotional imbalance, reduces rajas (projection) and tamas (concealment) and supports the cultivation of predominate sattva (peace, clarity and knowledge).
+Karma Yoga, along with Upasana Yoga, prepare the mind for the third primary yoga of Vedanta, Jnana (knowledge) Yoga, also called Self inquiry.

 “Choose your karmas recognizing Isvara (the creator) as dharma.
 Then your actions become an offering to Isvara.
 This attitude results in purification is the mind.
 Once this happens, self-knowledge takes place.
 With self-knowledge, moksha is gained.”
 Swami Dayananda

 The Five Components of Karma Yoga